chancellorr/chancellorr.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello, my name is Chance Monnette.
+I am a photographer from Detroit Michigan who likes emo, video games, keyboards, and other nerdy things.

 # What do you do?
-I make websites and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).

-# What programming languages do you use?
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+I take pictures of people and things, build keyboards, and play a lot of video games.